Neil Galanter

 He debuted as a pianist at age 12 with the Detroit Symphony Orchestra.

-He has a bachelor's degree in music from University of Michigan, a Masters in performance from Temple University, and a Doctorate from University of Southern California.
-He also studied at the Juilliard School and the Manhattan School of Music.
+His early studies were with Julius Chajes in Detroit.
+He has a bachelor's degree in music from University of Michigan, where he was a student of Theodore Lettvin, a Masters in performance from Temple University, and a Doctorate from University of Southern California.
+He also studied at the Juilliard School and the Manhattan School of Music. with Robert Goldsand.